 3. The performance and standing of the Flag State, Classification Society and P&I Club of the vessel(s) proposed for entry into INTERCARGO.

-4. Any other criteria which could give the Management Committee cause for concern that the Applicant of the vessel(s) proposed for entry would not meet the standards of INTERCARGO membership.
+4. Any other criteria which could give the Management Committee cause for concern that the Applicant or the vessel(s) proposed for entry would not meet the standards of INTERCARGO membership.

 The Secretary General shall communicate the opinion of the Management Committee to the Applicant.

-2.3 INTERCARGO shall keep a list of entered vessels and is entitled to use and advertise such a list for purposes agreed by the Management Committee including but not limited to financial matters relating to INTERCARGO administration and listings on appropriate Quality and Vetting websites such as Equasis where the posting of information is in furtherance of the INTERCARGO Objectives.
+2.3 INTERCARGO shall keep a list of entered vessels and is entitled to use and advertise such a list for purposes agreed by the Management Committee including but not limited to listings on appropriate Quality and Vetting websites such as Equasis where the posting of information is in furtherance of the INTERCARGO Objectives.